Tips to protect your pet from the cold this winter

-Use a de-icer that is safe for your animal
+Use a ice melter that is safe for your animal

 You cannot choose what your neighbours use as a de-icing product, but in your driveway, you're in control.
-Use a pet-friendly ice melter.
-A urea- and zeolite-based product containing no salt is perfect, as it is safe for your pet's paws.
+Use a pet friendly ice melter such as our new and improved Alaskan formulation.

 Take your animal inside

 In the winter, animals should not be left in the cold.
 Your dog or cat should have access to the warmth of a house or barn.
 Also, it should have access to non-frozen water.

 It is essential to reduce the duration of your walks when it's cold (10 minutes or less).
 Although your pet has a thick fur coat, its nose, ears and paws could suffer from frostbites.

 In the winter, cats and dogs burn more energy and calories to keep warm, just as we do.
 Therefore, it is important to give your animal a little more to eat.